-If you are contemplating hiring an ergonomics service provider or training a select employee to do evaluations internally, you might be asking, “What is the difference between a Certificate vs. Certification in Ergonomics and are they necessary?”
+If you are contemplating learning more about ergonomics evaluations you might be asking yourself, “What is the difference between a Certificate vs. Certification in Ergonomics and are they necessary?”

 Having in-house expertise in ergonomics or working with an outside ergonomics consultant is a critical link in managing ergonomic risk and saving money.
-But is your trained employee or your ergonomics consultant qualified to do what is needed?
+But is the in-house trained employee or the ergonomics consultant qualified to do what is needed?
 To assure you get the results you need and expect, understanding the differences in the ergonomics designations in the marketplace will bring clarity to your decision.

 Certificate vs. Certification: Understand the Differences